judka-uriel/uriel-book/uriel_en.md

-Despite all these horrors, I forgave my mother everything, and when later she fell ill with an incurable disease and lay in the hospital, bidding farewell to life, when the doctors had already measured out the precise number of remaining weeks, I beseeched G‑d that G‑d would not punish my mother, but would heal her.
+Despite all these horrors, I forgave my mother everything, and when later she fell ill with an incurable disease and lay in the hospital, bidding farewell to life, when the doctors had already measured out the precise number of remaining weeks, I besought G‑d that G‑d would not punish my mother, but would heal her.
 And a miracle occurred: my mother recovered — to the amazement of the doctors, and then continued to live at home, and I visited her, as is proper according to the commandments of the Torah.